-Connext® DDS is a cornerstone of complex and critical computer systems in every industry around the world.
+Connext®, based on the DDS standard, is a cornerstone of complex and critical computer systems in every industry around the world.
 Groups such as the Industrial Internet Consortium are taking advantage of DDS as the connectivity platform for distributed and autonomous systems.

 Download Shapes Demo